piyush5989/ycomp-auto-insurance-eclaim-system/design-documents/techstack-dar.md

 1. **Geographic Scope:** US-only deployment in Phase 1.
 English language only.
 No multi-lingual requirements (confirmed in assignment).
 2. **Regulatory Compliance:** Insurance regulatory retention requirements are 7 years minimum based on common US state insurance regulations, legal validation required per state.
-3. **Customer Volume:** 200M customer base represents active policyholders, actual concurrent users estimated at 10-15M during peak hours.
+3. **Customer Volume:** 200M customer base represents active policyholders.
+At a typical auto insurance claim rate of 2-5%, annual claim volume is estimated at 4-10M claims/year.
+Actual concurrent portal users estimated at 50K-500K during peak hours.
-4. **Claim Volume:** 50M new claims annually with seasonal peaks (25% higher during winter months).
+4. **Claim Volume:** 4-10M new claims annually with seasonal peaks (25% higher during winter months).
+Exact volume to be confirmed with YCompany operations team in Phase A.
 5. **Business Continuity:** Current manual process must run in parallel for 6 months during transition to ensure no business disruption.

 ### 6.2 Technical and Architecture Assumptions